Nevolat - Daily Injection (Liraglutide) - Weight Loss Pen

 Medical Content Writer

-To be eligible for Nevolat, patients must have a body mass index (BMI) of 30 or above or a BMI of 27 or above with a weight-related health problem, such as diabetes, high blood pressure or obstructive sleep apnoea.
+To be eligible for this treatment, you must have a BMI (body mass index) of 30 or above, or a BMI of 27 or above and one other weight-related health condition, such as:

 How Nevolat works